nopSolutions/nopCommerce-Docs/en/getting-started/configure-payments/payment-methods/paypal-smart-payment-buttons.md

 1. You can set up the following limits:

     * In the **Limited to customer roles** field choose one or several customer roles i.e. administrators, vendors, guests, who will be able to use this plugin.
-If you don't need this option just leave this field empty.
+If you don't need this option, just leave this field empty.

         > [!Important]
         >
         > In order to use this functionality, you have to disable the following setting: **Catalog settings → Ignore ACL rules (sitewide)**.
-Read more about access control list [here](xref:en/running-your-store/customer-management/access-control-list).
+Read more about the access control list [here](xref:en/running-your-store/customer-management/access-control-list).

     * Use the **Limited to stores** option to limit this plugin to a certain store.
 If you have multiple stores, choose one or several from the list.
-If you don't use this option just leave this field empty.
+If you don't use this option, just leave this field empty.

         > [!Important]
         >